 - Ask for preliminary information.
 Next, go over any housekeeping information.
 For example, be sure to get the correct spelling of the expert’s name and their proper title.

 - Summarize your agenda.
 Once you’ve attended to the preliminaries, review any information the subject should keep in mind.
 For example, you might want to briefly remind them of the audience for the piece, the topic, and objectives for the interview.
 Sometimes I’ll even summarize the types of questions I’m going to ask.

-An interview ideally should be treated as simply a conversation whose purpose is to find out information.
+- Conducting the interview An interview ideally should be treated as simply a conversation whose purpose is to find out information.
 However, the following techniques will help you get people talking, make sure you truly understand what they have to say and extract the most useful information.

 - Start with open-ended questions.
 Although I always come to the interview prepared, I like to start with open-ended questions rather than close-ended questions that can be answered “yes” or “no.” For example, if I’m talking to an expert about what direction a piece should take for a given audience, I’ll ask: “Given that our audience is large group medical practices, clinics or small hospitals, what’s the most important problem our product might solve?”
 If I’m interviewing a customer for a case study, I’ll ask, “What are the most important benefits your company has achieved from using our product?”
 Remember you’re talking to someone who knows more about the topic than you do and simply getting them talking may well lead to insights you hadn’t considered.